Ladoo: Sweet Semolina Balls

 How much milk should I add, and what happens if I add too much?

-The recipe calls for approximately 1/4 cup (60 ml) of milk, sprinkled over the mixture rather than poured all at once.
-The instructions explicitly warn not to over-add milk — the mixture will become too loose and liquid to roll into balls.
+Sprinkle approximately 1/4 cup (60 ml) of milk over the mixture rather than pouring it all at once.
+Don’t over-add milk — the mixture will become too loose and liquid to roll into balls.
 Add just enough so the mixture binds when pressed, then roll into ladoos while it is still warm enough to handle but cool enough not to burn your hands.

 Add a comment Add a comment